gAllegr/C-Wast_compiler/README.md

 *Examples of allowed syntax can be found in folder* `test/if_tests`<br>

 ### Iteration statement (for)
-* Inizialization parameter can be empty or a comma-separated list of variables
+* Inizialization parameter cannot be empty.
+Can be a single variable or a comma-separated list of variables
 * Loop condition must be present but can't use comma `,` to separate conditions.
 On the other hand, more conditions can be bounded with logical operators.
 * Increment statement cannot be empty, because we had a shift/reduce conflict that we can't understand how to solve.